seanhogge/active_translation/README.md

 By calling `translations_outdated?`, you can get `true` if any translation has a checksum that no longer matches the source (otherwise you get `false`).

-This has limited value, but is exposed in case you need to handle situations in which models change without triggering callbacks.
+This has limited value, but is provided in case you need to handle situations in which models change without triggering callbacks.

 > NOTE: `translations_outdated?` will _always_ return `false` if the conditions you passed (`if` & `unless`) are not met

+##### outdated_translations

+By calling `outdated_translations`, you can get an array of all `translations` that are outdated.

+This has limited value, but is provided in case you need to handle situations in which models change without triggering callbacks.

 ##### translations_missing?